 Finally, hospital leaders held Community Benefit Committee meetings and reviewed the community priorities alongside their current service offerings.
-They determined the areas in which they had the opportunity for the greatest impact.
+They determined the areas for the greatest impact.
 The community health needs were assigned a high, medium or low ranking based on their confidence and capacity to produce measureable outcomes.
 The hospital input was weighted the highest (.5) to ensure meaningful investments were made within the areas of identified community need.